U.S. Department of Justice - Office on Violence Against Women (OVW)

 OVW Priority Areas: In FY 2021, the Department of Justice is interested in prioritizing projects that build upon the department’s foundational mission and core values, promote civil rights and access to justice, and protect Americans and combat evolving threats.
 These values are also inherent in the grant programs supported by the Violence Against Women Act (VAWA).
 OVW strongly encourages applicants to consider and document ways in which their projects can and will promote civil rights (including by meeting the needs of underserved and marginalized survivors), improve access to justice, enhance survivor safety, and hold offenders accountable.

 GrantWatch ID#: 154261

 OVW will make a maximum of 56 awards.

-The grant award period is 24 months.
-Generally, the award period will start on July 1, 2018.
+The award period is 24 months.
+The total “estimated funding” on the SF-424 must reflect 24 months.
+Generally, the award period will start on July 1, 2021.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 For assistance with the requirements of this solicitation, contact the following: for programmatic questions, contact this program at 202-307-6026 or OVW.STOP@usdoj.gov, for financial questions, contact 800-518-8556 or OVW.GFMD@usdoj.gov, and for technical questions, contact Grants.gov

 For technical assistance with Grants.gov, contact Grants.gov Applicant Support at 1-800-518-4726 or firstname.lastname@example.org.
 For technical assistance with JustGrants, contact OVW JustGrants Support at 1-866-655-4482 or OVW.JustGrantsSupport@usdoj.gov.